dduril/front-end-developer/tech-watch.md

 - **The Inevitable:** *Understanding the 12 Technological Forces That Will Shape Our Future* (2016)
 - **Thank You for Being Late:** *An Optimist's Guide to Thriving in the Age of Accelerations* (2016)
 - **Thinking, Fast and Slow** (2011)

+I recently began reading through some Business/Self-Help style books by Adam Grant:

+- Originals (2016)
+- Give and Take (2013)

+and Chris Guillebeau:

+- Born for This (2016)
+- The Happiness of Pursuit (2014)
+- The $100 Startup (2012)
+- The Art of Non-Conformity (2010)

+These are quick reads and have excellent anecdotal stories and ideas for starting a small business or improving personal processes.

 ### Videos